openlawlibrary/taf/specification/taf-spec.md

 Being a TUF repository, the authentication repository incorporates key TUF concepts such as roles, signing keys, metadata, and target files.

-TAF utilizes the four fundamental roles defined by the TUF specification: root, targets, snapshot, and timestamp.
+TAF utilizes the four fundamental roles defined by the TUF specification: `root`, `targets`, `snapshot`, and `timestamp`.
 Additionally, TAF supports the use of delegated targets roles.
 Similarly, the metadata file format in TAF is consistent with the standard established by TUF.
 Detailed descriptions can be found in TUF specification: